The Lollipop Shoes

 The Lollipop Shoes is a 2007 novel by Joanne Harris—a sequel to her best-selling Chocolat.
 Darker than Chocolat—more openly mystical—this story is set between Halloween and Christmas.

 No longer living in Lansquenet-sous-Tannes, Vianne Rocher and her two daughters, Anouk and Rosette, are settled in the Montmartre quarter of Paris.
-Their lives are changed by the mysterious and free-spirited Zozie de l'Alba.
+Vianne has given up magic and her mother's way of life in an attempt to create a stable environment for her daughters.
+However, this is changed by the arrival of the mysterious and free-spirited Zozie de l'Alba, who appears first as a friend, but ultimately, as a predator.

-It was released in the U.S. in 2008 as The Girl with No Shadow.
+The novel was released in the U.S. in 2008 as The Girl with No Shadow.

 Plot

+The novel is told using a multiple narrative technique, alternating first-person chapters in the voices of Vianne, Anouk and Zozie.

 Vianne Rocher, now with two daughters, Anouk and Rosette, has forsaken magic and adventure for a monotonous life running a small chocolaterie in the Montmartre district of Paris.
 Vianne is now known as the widow Yanne Charbonneau and Anouk is now Annie.
 Concealing her magical nature, she feels she is doing the right thing, but she is dissatisfied: there is friction with Anouk; money is short; there is pressure from her landlord, Thierry Le Tresset, and she no longer has the inclination to make hand-made, quality chocolate.

 Anouk is an unhappy adolescent.
 She is bullied at school and made to feel an outcast.
 She dislikes living in Paris and her situation seems hopeless and set to get worse.

 Zozie de l'Alba comes into their lives, bringing her magic and enchantment.
 She seems to be exactly what Vianne herself used to be: a benevolent force and a free spirit, helping people wherever she goes.
 But Zozie is a thief of identities, maybe even a collector of souls.
 She has her eye on Vianne's life, and begins to insinuate herself into the family.

 She is soon working at the chocolaterie, helping and understanding everyone as Vianne used to do.
 She helps Anouk to deal with the bullies who torment her at school.
 The shop begins to prosper under her guidance, much to Thierry's displeasure.
-When Roux, ignorant that he is Rosette's father, arrives at their shop, Zozie helps Vianne to decide between a stable life with Thierry and a romance with the man she loves.
+When Roux, not knowing that he is Rosette's father, arrives at their shop, Zozie helps Vianne to decide between a stable life with Thierry and a romance with the man she loves.

 But as Vianne's life begins to improve little by little under Zozie's influence, it becomes clear that all this must come at a terrible price.
 Finally, Vianne is forced to confront Zozie on her own ground, to reclaim her magic and her identity and to fight back - but is it too late?